microsoft/finops-toolkit/docs-mslearn/toolkit/powershell/hubs/Register-FinOpsHubProviders.md

 The **Register-FinOpsHubProviders** command registers the Azure resource providers required to deploy and operate a FinOps hub instance.

 To register a resource provider, you must have Contributor access (or the /register permission for each resource provider) for the entire subscription.
-Subscription readers can check the status of the resource providers but cannot register them.
-If you do not have access to register resource providers, please contact a subscription contributor or owner to run the Register-FinOpsHubProviders command.
+Subscription readers can check the status of the resource providers but can't register them.
+If you don't have access to register resource providers, contact a subscription contributor or owner to run the Register-FinOpsHubProviders command.

 <br>